noellekimiko/alloy-ui-exercises/01-basics/README.md

 **Completed example: [05-effects.html](https://github.com/eduardolundgren/alloy-ui-exercises/blob/master/01-basics/05-effects.html)**

-## Ajax
+## 6. Ajax

 * This exercise requires a bit more setup than the previous ones.
 We will be using the YUI `io` module which creates an AJAX request to get another file.
 Due to security features, we need to have the file for the exercise and the content it is loading hosted on a web server application.
-We will use xampp in this example.
+We will use XAMPP in this example.
 There is an in depth tutorial to set it up [here](https://www.udemy.com/blog/xampp-tutorial/), or you can follow the abbreviated directions below.

 > **Setting Up XAMPP**